 Ghowneu from Ghowneu’s Adventure

-Born and raised in Fresno, California and now living in one of the coldest states.
+Born and raised in Fresno, California, and now living in one of the coldest states.
 So for me to choose which one and whatever places I’ve been, my heart will decide on Fresno.

-It is known for the “arm pit” of California because of the environment.
-But honestly, this stomping ground is filled with diversities , food from all over the world, the culture, people, awesome music and most of all it’s the Central Valley.
+It is known as the “armpit” of California because of the environment.
+But honestly, this stomping ground is filled with diversity, food from all over the world, culture, people, awesome music and most of all, it’s the Central Valley.

-The Central Valley is what holds the agriculture together and provide jobs for farmers.
+The Central Valley is what holds agriculture together and provides jobs for farmers.
 Not just only farmers but the community to grow their fruits and vegetables.